panjf2000/ants/README.md

 <div align="center"><img src="https://user-images.githubusercontent.com/7496278/51515466-c7ce9e00-1e4e-11e9-89c4-bd3785b3c667.png"/></div>

- In that benchmark-picture, the first and second benchmarks performed test with 1M tasks and the rest of benchmarks performed test with 10M tasks, both unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.
+ In that benchmark-picture, the first and second benchmarks performed test cases with 1M tasks and the rest of benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.

 - BenchmarkGoroutine-4 represents the benchmarks with unlimited goroutines in golang.

 - BenchmarkPoolGroutine-4 represents the benchmarks with a `ants` pool.

-The test data above is a basic benchmark and the more detailed benchmarks will be uploaded later.
+The test data above is a basic benchmark and more detailed benchmarks are about to be uploaded later.

 ### Benchmarks with Pool

 ![](https://user-images.githubusercontent.com/7496278/51515499-f187c500-1e4e-11e9-80e5-3df8f94fa70f.png)

-In that benchmark-picture, the first and second benchmarks performed test with 1M tasks and the rest of benchmarks performed test with 10M tasks, both unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.
+In above benchmark picture, the first and second benchmarks performed test cases with 1M tasks and the rest of benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.

-**As you can see, `ants` can up to 2x faster than goroutines without pool (10M tasks) and it only consumes half memory comparing with goroutines without pool. (both 1M and 10M tasks)**
+**As you can see, `ants` can up to 2x faster than goroutines without pool (10M tasks) and it only consumes half the memory comparing with goroutines without pool. (both 1M and 10M tasks)**

 ### Benchmarks with PoolWithFunc

 ![](https://user-images.githubusercontent.com/7496278/51515565-1e3bdc80-1e4f-11e9-8a08-452ab91d117e.png)

-### Throughput (it is suitable for scenarios where asynchronous tasks are submitted without concern for results)
+### Throughput (it is suitable for scenarios where asynchronous tasks are submitted despite of the final results)

 #### 100K tasks